willymcallister/willymcallister.github.io/_articles/current-soccer.md

 comments: true
 ---

-Visualizing electric current with an analogy.
+Visualize electric current with an analogy to soccer players.

 Written by Willy McAllister.